drwhirstyburgers/punchclock/README.md

     - I will trigger the method in the before action on the shifts controller.

   3. As a developer I want to utilize enumerators to determine whether the teacher is working.
     - Updating the boolean from a method was proving rather challenging so I switched to the enumerator method.
 It also offers a little more dynamism in terms of calling it in conditionals.

+  4. As a user I want to see my most recent shifts first.
+    - I will just quickly add "default_scope { order('created_at DESC') }" to the shift model to make it more intuitive.

 I have worked hard on this.
 I hope it shows what I am capable of.